-Class I Board Members: For each Fund, Board Member Young was last elected to the Fund's Board as a Class I Board Member at the annual meeting of shareholders on December 12, 2023.
-For California Value, Board Member Wolff was last elected to the Fund's Board at the annual meeting of shareholders held on November 18, 2022.
-For each Fund, Board Members Forrester and Kenny were appointed by the Board to the Fund's Board effective January 1, 2024.

-Class II Board Members: For each Fund, Board Members Lancellotta, Nelson and Toth were last elected to the Fund's Board at the annual meeting of shareholders held on December 12, 2023.
-Board Member Boateng was appointed by the Board to the Fund's Board effective January 1, 2024.
+Class I Board Members: For each of AMT-Free Value, Municipal Value, New York Value, Select Maturities and Taxable Income, Board Member Wolff was last elected to the Fund's Board as a Class I Board Member at the annual meeting of shareholders held on August 5, 2022.
+For each Fund other than Municipal Income, Board Member Young was last elected to the Fund's Board as a Class I Board Member at the annual meeting of shareholders held on August 9, 2023.
+Board Members Forrester and Kenny were appointed by the Board to the Fund's Board effective January 1, 2024.
+For Municipal Income, Board as Class I Board Members at the annual meeting of shareholders held on August 9, 2023, Toth and Young were last elected to the Fund's Board as Class I Board Members at the annual meeting of shareholders held on August 9, 2023, and Board Members at the annual meeting of shareholders held on August 9, 2023, and Board Members Boateng was appointed by the Board to Municipal Income's Board effective January 1, 2024.

-Class III Board Members: For each Fund other than California Value, Board Members Medero and Thornton were last elected to each Fund's Board at the annual meeting of shareholders held on November 17, 2021.
-For California Value, Board Members Medero, Moschner and Thornton were last elected at the annual meeting of shareholders held on November 17, 2021.
-For each Fund, Board Member Starr was appointed by the Board to the Fund's Board effective January 1, 2024.
+Class II Board Members: For each Fund other than Municipal Income, Board Members Lancellotta, Nelson and Toth were last elected to the Fund's Board as Class II Board Members at the annual meeting of shareholders held on August 9, 2023, and Board Member Boateng was appointed by the Board to the Fund's Board effective January 1, 2024.
+For Municipal Income, Board Members Medero, Moschner and Thornton were last elected to the Fund's Board as Class II Board Members at the annual meeting of shareholders held on August 9, 2023, and Board Members Active January 1, 2024.
+For Municipal Income, Board Members Medero, Moschner and Thornton were last elected to the Fund's Board as Class II Board Members at the annual meeting of shareholders held on August 8, 2024, and Board Member Starr was appointed by the Board to the Fund's Board offective January 1, 2024.